Programs for Undergraduate Students

 Stanford Clinical Observation and Medical Transcription (COMET) Fellowship

-The COMET Fellowship is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
-Fellows are trained in medical terminology and chart transcription, and work side-by-side with faculty physicians as certified medical scribes seeing patients at Stanford.
-The tuition is $7,500.
-There is a $95 application fee.
+Stanford Medical Scribe Fellowship (COMET) is a one-year post-baccalaureate program designed for highly motivated students interested in pursuing a career in the health professions.
+Program participants (scribes/fellows) are trained in medical terminology and clinical documentation.
+They work side-by-side with faculty physicians as experienced medical scribes, seeing patients together at Stanford Healthcare Clinics.

 Stanford Clinical Summer Internship